 Students who take my classes will find themselves laughing a lot, working hard, and leaving well prepared not only for more advanced courses in psychology, but better prepared for transfer to undergraduate study at a college or university.

 Psychology is a broad field which is reflected in the courses I've taught: General Principles, Child Psychology, Human Sexuality, Child Development, Critical Thinking, and Human Development.
 I have been teaching full-time at ARC since 2002.
-Prior to ARC, I taught at Napa Valley College and also at Golden West College in Huntington Beach, California.

 COLLEGE SERVICE and PROFESSIONAL AFFILIATIONS

 Licensed Marriage & Family Therapist (license not kept current)

 Special Forum: History, Political Science, Psychology, and Legal Perspectives on Current Events in the USA.

 Is Anybody There?
 Keeping Distance Education Students Plugged In

 We're Plugged In!

 Recent Past Service:

 |Updated January 2018|